MusaAis/agorafx/README.md

 ## What is AgoraFX?

-AgoraFX lets anyone bet on African FX rate movements — USDC/NGN and EURC/USDC — using a fully autonomous AI agent that monitors rates, detects momentum, and creates prediction markets onchain without human intervention.
+AgoraFX lets anyone bet on African FX rate movements using a fully autonomous AI agent that monitors rates, detects momentum, and creates prediction markets onchain without human intervention.

 Users connect a wallet, pick YES or NO, deposit USDC, and earn proportional payouts from the losing pool when they're right.
 All settlement happens on Arc with sub-second finality and ~$0.01 gas fees.

+**Supported pairs:**
+- 🇳🇬 USDC/NGN — Nigerian Naira
+- 🇬🇭 USDC/GHS — Ghanaian Cedi
+- 🇰🇪 USDC/KES — Kenyan Shilling
+- 🇿🇦 USDC/ZAR — South African Rand
+- 🇪🇬 USDC/EGP — Egyptian Pound
+- 🇪🇺 EURC/USDC — Euro

 ---

----

-## What makes it significant:
+## What makes it significant

-**African traders** have no way to hedge FX volatility between African currencies.
+**African traders** have no way to hedge FX volatility between USDC and African currencies.
 Traditional prediction markets ignore African currency pairs entirely.

 **AgoraFX** is the first autonomous agent-driven prediction market focused entirely on **African FX** — running 24/7 with no human intervention, fully on-chain, USDC-settled.

 ---